BrianHao/UniqueVector/README.md

 UniqueVector - A custom vector-like ADT that uses a dynamic array as its underlying data structure.
 Each entry in the vector must be unique.

-Classroom - Utilizes a UniqueArray to maintain a unique roster of students names, stored as strings.
+Classroom - Utilizes a UniqueVector to maintain a unique roster of students names, stored as strings.

 ░░░░░░░░░▄░░░░░░░░░░░░░░▄░░░░